IowaDave/avr-dx/_posts/2024-04-27-understanding-the-device-header-file.md

                  <li>_gc denotes a numeric constant that can be represented within the number of bits making up a certain bitfield.</li>
              </ul>
          </p>
          <p> You will see the <code>SFR_MEM8(some_address)</code> macro often in this section.
-It is explained in <a href="#note-b-decoding-the-sfrmem8-macro">Note B</a>, below.
+It is explained in <a href="#note-b-decoding-the-sfrmem8-macro">Note B</a>, below.</p>
       </li>
   <li>Interrupt Vector Definitions<br>
        <p> These names are defined for use with the ISR() macro.
 That is another topic for another post.</p>
   </li>

 </ol>

 My critique of this organizational plan is that it sends a code writer on a scavenger hunt throughout the file, from one end to the other, when working with a single, particular I/O module.

 An alternative plan would take each module in turn and define everything for that module together in one section.